Frequently Asked Questions

 Q: What help is available for the online entry system?

-A: A comprehensive ‘Help' section and Guidance Notes are accessible once logged onto the system.
+A comprehensive "Help" section and Guidance Notes are accessible once logged onto the system.

-The RoSPA awards team are also on hand to take queries and help you with the online registration and entry process simply call 0121 248 2090 or email email@example.com
+The RoSPA awards team is also on hand to take queries and help you with the online registration and entry process.
+Simply contact us

 Q: What type of files can be uploaded to the system?

-A: The system supports a wide range of file types, but for maximum compatibility we recommend restricting your evidence files to commonly used formats, including .pdf, .jpg and Microsoft Office file formats .
+The system supports a wide range of file types, but for maximum compatibility, please restrict your evidence files to commonly used formats, including .pdf, .jpg and Microsoft Office file formats.

 Q: What platforms does the system run off?

-A: All Microsoft Windows systems from XP SP3 up to and including Windows 10.
-Internet Explorer 7 onwards is fully supported.
-We also support the latest versions of Google Chrome, Firefox and Safari.
-Older browsers will not support the technology required to run the Awards site.
-Please contact the awards department if you are using older technology so that other solutions can be explored.
+All Microsoft Windows systems from XP SP3 onwards, up to and including Windows 11.
+We also support the latest versions of Microsoft Edge, Google Chrome, Firefox and Safari.
+Older browsers may not support the technology required to run the Awards site.
+Please contact the Awards department if you are using older technology so that other solutions can be explored.
 If unsure about the IT system in use by your organisation, please contact your system administrator.

 Preparing your submission